anp/lolbench/README.md

 Add individual benchmarks functions to the new crate.
 A convenience macro is provided that will wrap an existing cargo benchmark in a criterion bench runner: `wrap_libtest!`, and an example benchmark which uses it is included with the generated benchmark crate.
 See more below for information on adapting benchmarks from existing frameworks.

+Add the benchmark crate to the CI config under `.circleci/config.yml`.
+Make sure the new build is added under both the `jobs` key and the `workflow` key -- follow existing examples.
+The build job should be named the same as the new crate and thus its `benches/` subdirectory.

 #### Adapting cargo/libtest benchmarks

 There are a few important modifications you'll have to make to a cargo benchmark in addition to wrapping it in the `wrap_libtest!` macro: